spg5958/Micro-C-Pipelines/README.md

 ## Step 4 - Normalize .cool Files
    Although HiC-Pro can generate normalized .cool files, I prefer to normalize the raw .cool files separately.
 I use `pipeline_scripts/4_normalize_cool/normalize_cool.py` Python script for normalizing the .cool files.
 This script uses Iterative correction matrix balancing method from cooler package.
 The full path to the .cool file should be provided at line number before running.

+# Pipeline 2 - Pipeline for Identification of A/B Compartments